Dinfoalmus/my-new-project/README.md

 Following adjusting data:
 Users could be giving data to continuasly update the model to give better predictions.

+Methods:

+- Supervised learning:
+This approach require all parameters is well known in both the training and test data.
+Regression models should be used to analyze the variables for supervised learning, defining whether a route is a good choice with a given a probability.

+- Unsupervised:
+Clustering and unsupervised learning could train the model and recognize patterns in the training data.
+This should be used to suggest the best routes in the end.
+This model will help us notice unknown factors to data and recommendations.
+For this model unsupervised learning could result in a more varied recommendation feature.

 ## Challenges
 This program will be dealing with sensitive data.
 This should be taken care of in the right way.
 The model should be integrated with already existing applications.
 The challenge is also to find a shared language in describing how a hike felt, what is “safe”, etc..

 ## What next?